naveen-166/Hand-Gesture-Media-controller/README.md

 - **Gesture Cooldown**: Prevents repeated triggering of the same action unless the gesture is reset.
 - Ensure you have a media player running that responds to standard keyboard shortcuts like "play/pause media" or "volume up/down".

-## License

-This project is licensed under the MIT License.
-Feel free to use and modify it.

-## Contribution

-Feel free to submit issues and pull requests if you find bugs or want to add features!